 Of course, your restaurant needs to be found online as well.
 While it was once considered as a “nice-to-have,” social media marketing today is serious business.
 Chances are that your restaurant’s first touchpoint with prospective customers will be through your social media channels, and what they see there will color their perspective of your restaurant.

 As such, it is essential to have high quality content on your social media channels.
-A critical component of any restaurant marketing strategy, for example, are stunning, delicious-looking photos of your food and beverages.
+A critical cornerstone of any restaurant marketing strategy are stunning, delicious-looking photos of your food and beverages.
+Between Instagram and iPhones, we eat with our eyes before we eat with our mouths.
 A quick browse through Instagram will confirm this – no doubt, most of your friends are already sharing great food photos on their own!

 The good news: you needn’t look further than your smartphone camera or an entry-level DSLR to capture these shots.
 In his breakdown on how to photograph food, BBC Good Food recipe photographer Stuart Ovenden confirms that “it’s how you apply the technology you have that really matters.”